Darren Naish: Tetrapod Zoology Podcast

 The Tetrapod Zoology Podcast was launched on 1 February 2013 and is the official podcast of the TetZooVerse.
 The podcast covers all things tetrapod and vertebrate palaeontology.
 The podcast is hosted by Naish and co-host John Conway, For episode 15 the regular hosts were joined by Memo Kosemen, co-author and artist of Cryptozoologicon.

 Tetrapod Zoology Convention

-TetZooCon is an annual meeting themed around the contents of the Tetrapod Zoology blog.
-The convention was first held on 12 June 2014 and has taken places in various venues in London.
-The convention involves talks on a variety of subjects, ranging from palaeontology to cryptozoology, as well as workshops.
-The convention is organised by Naish and Conway; Darren traditionally gives a talk himself, whereas John Conway hosts a workshop.
+TetZooCon was an annual meeting themed around the contents of the Tetrapod Zoology blog.
+The convention was first held on 12 June 2014 and took place in various venues in London until it ended, with the final event held in September 2024.
+The convention involved talks on a variety of subjects, ranging from palaeontology to cryptozoology, as well as workshops.
+The convention was organised by Naish and Conway; the former traditionally giving a talk himself, the latter hosting a workshop.

+DinoCon

+DinoCon is an annual palaeontology-themed convention, organised by Naish and PalaeoGames Ltd. It was first held in Exeter in August 2025.